min2ha/ukwa-site/content/target/61625/index.en.md

   "subject": "Religion/Theology"
 }

-# Parishes of Cawdor with Croy & Dalcross

 Site of a Church of Scotland parish church at Cawdor, Highland, incorporaring the chuch communities at Croy and Dalcross.